comp1100/comp1100.github.io/_sources/intro.md

 Innovation is about finding out people's problems and trying to solve them.
 You can do this internally within an organisation to bring value to other parts of the organisation.
 This is sometimes called **intrapreneurship**.

 ## Key elements of COMP1100/7110

+## Resources

+The main resources that you will use for this course are:

+1. The eBook [Introduction to Software Innovation](https://uq.pressbooks.pub/introduction-software-innovation/) by Tim Miller.
+2. The studio worksheets (available on the left menu from this page).
+3. The discussions and materials given out during the studios.

 (sec:overview:legends)=
 ### Your legends